joseivansandoya/patterns-in-javascript/design-patterns/creational/README.md

 ## Factory Method
 [View code](https://github.com/joseivansandoya/patterns-in-javascript/blob/master/design-patterns/creational/factory-method.js)

-The factory method pattern help you instantiate and object that later will take the shape of a specific class.
+The factory method pattern helps you instantiate and object that later will take the shape of a specific class.
 The factory pattern wraps a constructor for different types of objects and returns instances of the objects via a simple API.
 It makes it easy to create different objects by exposing a simple API that return the specified object type.
 #### Key features
 - It strongly relies on inheritance, as object creation is delegated to subclasses that implement the factory method to create objects
 - The final shape of the object created can be implemented in a child class